Author:

 It was a great idea.

-It was nice having William there.
+It was nice having Bill there.
 They had never gotten along so well.
 He was behaving very professionally.
 He was very positive and supportive.
-Caresse would even have gone so far as to say that William was downright charming, for a change.
+Caresse would even have gone so far as to say that Bill was downright charming, for a change.
 He was solicitous: he asked how she was doing, if she minded being alone out there.
 He asked whether there was any of Andy’s business that needed taking care of.

 Surprisingly, Caresse hadn’t thought about Andy’s life at all!
 She made a note to check Andy’s online bank account, to make sure his bills were getting paid.
-William offered to stop by Andy’s apartment every three or four days to pick up the mail and make sure everything was ship-shape.
+Bill offered to stop by Andy’s apartment every three or four days to pick up the mail and make sure everything was ship-shape.

 "Do you need anything out here?" he asked.